dadorner-msft/activationws/README.md

 ### No activations are left on my MAK.
 Please contact [Volume Licensing Support](https://learn.microsoft.com/en-us/licensing/contact-us)

 ### We're using SCCM to deploy your script.
-Is there way to obfuscate or hide the MAK in the ConfigMgr logs?
+Is there a way to obfuscate or hide the MAK in the ConfigMgr logs?

 You could create a task sequence (TS) variable that contains the MAK.
 Then modify the PowerShell script `Activate-Product.ps1` to not output the MAK and create an instance of a COM object that represents the TS environment to read the variable, eg.